errael/astrology-castro/README.md

 The contents of a `run` statement are parsed identically to a `switch` statement.
 The difference is that the switch commands are at the top level of the `.as` file output and not embedded in a `-M0`.

 ###     copy
-The `copy` statement literally copies text to the output file with no interpretation or changes; the ultimate workaround.
+The `copy` statement literally copies text to the output file with no interpretation or changes; the ultimate hack/workaround.

 ###     Variables